shrilakshmi-21/Linear-Integrated-Circuit-/README.md

 * Power=3.9nW

 ## INFERENCE
-* When resistor is replaced with the PMOS it acts as an inverter.
 * By replacing the resistive load with PMOS it is observed that the gain is increased.
 * It is also observed that the power dissipation is also decreased when resistive load is replaced with the PMOS.